THIS DATE IN HISTORY: May 14

 Video: Memories: Isles eliminate Penguins on Volek's OT goal

 1995: Massachusetts native Bill Guerin helps the New Jersey Devils win the final game at Boston Garden, a series-clinching 3-2 victory against the Bruins in Game 5 of the Eastern Conference Quarterfinals.
-Guerin, a star at Boston College before coming to the League, scores New Jersey's first goal and sets up Valeri Zelepukin's game-winner early in the third period.
+Guerin, a star at Boston College before coming to the NHL, scores New Jersey's first goal and sets up the game-winner by Valeri Zelepukin early in the third period.
 Bruins center Adam Oates is the last player to score a goal on Garden ice when he beats Martin Brodeur at 15:19 of the third period.

-2008: Mike Modano becomes the highest-scoring U.S.-born player in Stanley Cup Playoff history when he scores a goal in the Dallas Stars' 3-1 victory against the visiting Detroit Red Wings in Game 4 of the Western Conference Final.
+2008: Mike Modano becomes the highest-scoring U.S.-born player in Stanley Cup Playoff history when he scores a goal in the Dallas Stars' 3-1 victory against the Detroit Red Wings at American Airlines Center in Game 4 of the Western Conference Final.
 The goal gives Modano 145 points, one more than Detroit defenseman Chris Chelios.

 2013: Jonathan Quick makes 35 saves and the Los Angeles Kings defeat the San Jose Sharks 2-0 at Staples Center in Game 1 of the Western Conference Semifinals.
 Slava Voynov and Mike Richards score for the Kings, who open a playoff series at home for the first time since 1992.

 2014: The Canadiens tie an NHL record by defeating the Bruins 3-1 in Game 7 of the Eastern Conference Second round at TD Garden.
 It's the record-tying 14th Game 7 win for Montreal.
 Corey Price makes 29 saves for the win.